-- 1- During 2022 we collected and analyzed 20 samples for lead from 10 different homes.
-The level included in the table represents the 90th percentile of the samples collected.
+1) The level presented represents the 90th percentile of the 22 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the values detected at your water system.
-The action levels for lead were not exceeded at any of sites tested. - 2- During 2022 we collected and analyzed 20 samples for copper from 10 different homes.
-The level included in the table represents the 90th percentile of the samples collected.
-A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the values detected at your water system.
-The action levels for copper were not exceeded at any of sites tested.
+The 90th percentile is equal to or greater than 90% of the copper values detected in your water system.
+In this case, 22 samples were collected at your water system, and the 90th percentile value (0.414) is the second highest value.
+The action level for copper was not exceeded at any of the sites tested.

+2) The level presented represents the 90th percentile of the 22 sites tested.
+In this case, 22 samples were collected at your water system, and the 90th percentile value 2.8 is the highest value.
+The action level for lead was not exceeded at any of the sites tested.